KimchiLab/OpenEphysToPlx/README.md

 # OpenEphysToPlx
-Convert open ephys files for sorting in Plexon OffLineSorter
+Convert open ephys files to plx format files using Matlab, for sorting in Plexon OffLineSorter.